Waziup/learning-center-content/content/en/resources/water_pump/index.md

 ---
 title: Water Pump
 type: hardware
-desc: It's pumping water into a fish tank.
-That's it.
+desc: These are for pumping water in or out of tanks for acquaponics, irrigation and related uses.
 tags:
     - Actuator
     - City